syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Shape-Annotations.md

 ##### Changing the border style programmatically

 The polygon annotation can be customized at the time of inclusion.
-The following code shows how to a set default border style of the included polygon annotation by using BorderEffect property.
+The following code shows how to set the default border style of the included polygon annotation by using the BorderEffect property.

 {% tabs %}
 {% highlight C# %}